 The Substance Abuse and Mental Health Services Administration (SAMHSA) and the U.S. Centers for Disease Control and Prevention (CDC) are among several reputable organizations that endorse the appropriate use of medications during detox to help people manage the symptoms of heroin withdrawal and maintain recovery.

 Heroin addiction is widespread and dangerous.
-If you’re wondering how long does heroin stay in the system, you might also wonder how long detoxing will take.
+If you’re wondering, “How long does heroin stay in your system?” you might also wonder how long detoxing will take.
 Tennessee Valley Recovery offers hope for recovery through well-established heroin detox programs.
 Our staff has answers to your questions concerning your decision to quit heroin.
 The process can begin after a brief assessment.
 Contact us today.